Uniqueness, Spatial Mixing, and Approximation for Ferromagnetic 2-Spin Systems: Introduction

-Starting from this purely mathematic observation, we prove that the fractional uniqueness condition does have its own significance although we do not know any combinatorial interpretation of fractional degrees.
-We prove that any system with the fractional uniqueness exhibits a variant of spatial mixing in all trees which are not necessarily regular, as follows.
-We use $p_v$ to denote the marginal probability of $v$ (being assigned ``0''). \begin{theorem} Let $(\beta,\gamma,\lambda)$ be a set of parameters of the system such that $\beta\gamma>1$, $\beta\le\gamma$, and $\lambda<\critL$.
-Let $T_v$ and $T'_{v'}$ be two trees with roots $v$ and $v'$ respectively.
-If the two trees have the same structure in the first $\ell$ levels, then $|p_v-p_{v'}|\leq O(\exp(-\ell))$. \end{theorem} In other words, if we simply truncate a tree at depth $\ell$, the marginal probability of its root will change by only at most $O(\exp(-\ell))$.
-Surprisingly, if we replace this fractional uniqueness condition by its integral counterpart, then this implication no longer holds and there is a counterexample (see Section \ref{sec:hardness}).
+In other words, if we simply truncate a tree at depth $\ell$, the marginal probability of its root will change by only at most $O(\exp(-\ell))$.
+Surprisingly, if we replace $\critL$ by its integral counterpart, then this implication no longer holds and there is a counterexample (see Section \ref{sec:hardness}).
 More precisely, it is no longer true that the uniqueness in infinite regular trees implies correlation decay in graphs or even trees, since our counterexample is an irregular tree.
 We note that this is in sharp contrast to anti-ferromagnetic systems, where (integral) uniqueness implies correlation decay.